Konica Minolta DiMAGE Z2

 Price$ 689.95 (AUD)

+The Konica Minolta DiMage Z2 has a space-age look.
+Its big, round, silver body houses a 10X zoom lens and is attached to the large battery-compartment-cum-right-hand-grip by a short stalk.
+Unfortunately, the size of the handgrip and the placement of the zoom control (at the back of the grip) make operating the Z2 one-handed difficult: It's awkward to hold on when your thumb is on the zoom switch.
+The controls, though poorly labeled, are logically placed and easy to work with.
 This camera can record 800-by-600-pixel movies at 15 frames per second; if you drop down to 640 by 480 pixels, the frame rate doubles to 30 fps.
 Konica Minolta gave the Z2 a relatively small 1.5-inch LCD panel, but reading it in sunshine is easy enough.
 Interestingly, when you switch to using the optical viewfinder, a curtain slides over the LCD screen and the image is projected into the eyepiece.

 Most of the Z2's higher-level exposure controls are located in the menu system, but it's neatly organized.
 Oddly, though you can set the instant photo review period to up to 10 seconds, you can't erase the image instantly.
 Instead, you have to wait until the camera has finished processing the image, and then switch to the quick-view mode before deleting it.
 In continuous mode you can take five consecutive shots, but a red light flashes for about 25 seconds while the camera writes all of the images to the memory card.